C-Dr4gon/VulnerMapper/README.md

 > This is a penetration testing program, written in bash script for Linux, to map out the ports, services and vulnerabilities of local network devices.
 This is intended for the Scanning Phase in the Penetration Testing cycle.

 >   1. Execute VulnerMapper.sh with bash.
-For Linux OS, key the command below into the terminal directly.
-For Windows OS, download and install git-bash and key the command below into the git-bash terminal.

           $ bash VulnerMapper.sh